Frequently Asked Questions

 Is shadowing required?

-Yes.
-We require 16 hours, at least 8 of which are with a PA.
+The shadowing requirement has been waived for the 2021-2022 application cycle.
+We generally require 16 hours, at least 8 of which are with a PA.

 How many students will be accepted each year?